onap/ci-management/packer/README.markdown

-# Open-O Project CI Packer
+# ONAP Project CI Packer

 [Packer][1] is a tool for automatically creating VM and container images, configuring them and post-processing them into standard output formats.